Nepalese Armed Forces: Battle against Mir Qasim

 Mir Qasim's renowned warrior, Gurgin Khan was the commander on the other side with approximately 2,500 troops with cannons, guns, ammunition and a very good logistics back up.
 Their attack base was at the bottom of the Makawanpur Gadhi hill.
 They had planned a night attack.
 When the enemy's heavy forces marched in December 1762 and arrived at Harnamadi in January 1763, they found all the local houses already evacuated and the area short of food provisions.
 Makawanpur Gadhi was on top of a mountain, about nine kilometers uphill from the Harnamadi area.
-Although the Nepalese had physically occupied all the fortresses en route, the enemy was able to initially push them back to the Makawanpur Gadhi area.
+Although the Nepali had physically occupied all the fortresses en route, the enemy was able to initially push them back to the Makawanpur Gadhi area.